Photo of giant wolf dog at Florida sanctuary goes viral

 While Yuki is a large animal and the photo is unedited, Allen did say that the angle of the picture is what made Yuki appear so large and that he is not actually as big as he may seem.

-While Yuki does appear to be docile in the photo, the sanctuary said he is very unpredictable and he has a number of triggers.
+While Yuki does appear to be docile in the photo, the sanctuary said he is very unpredictable and has a number of triggers.
 Volunteers must be able to read his body language and react fast.

 Yuki is terminally ill and is not up for adoption.
 However, interested parties can sponsor him.

-The Shy Wolf Sanctuary serves as a refuge for not only wolves and wolfdogs, but also other animals like cougars, bobcats and Florida gopher tortoises.
+The Shy Wolf Sanctuary serves as a refuge for not only wolves and wolfdogs but also other animals like cougars, bobcats and Florida gopher tortoises.
 For more information on the sanctuary, click here.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.